 Figure 27 Location of various facilities at the Berrechid Site, Morocco.
-It is a different farm than season 2 but within the Berrechid aquifer system functioning in February 2020 together with the CORDOVA weather station.
+It is a different farm than season 2 but within the Berrechid aquifer system moved twice.
+The first time in August 2020 and the last time in December 2020.
+The four nodes started functioning in February 2020 together with the CORDOVA weather station.
 However, the nodes and the CORDOVA weather station paused and stopped sending data until it was reset again.
 These interruptions have happened many times throughout the last year.
 The CORDOVA weather station (Frogitt) seems to have a problem sending data from October 2020 onwards even if it works.
 Table 38 lists main points relating to the functioning of the CORDOVA ET Station.